chapel-lang/chapel/doc/release/multilocale.rst

 This document outlines the steps to get started with multi-locale Chapel.

-0. Check for instructions more relevant to your platforrm in :ref:`platform-specific <platforms-index>` documentation.
+0. Check for instructions more relevant to your platform in :ref:`platform-specific <platforms-index>` documentation.

 #.
 Inspect your current communication configuration: